Introduction for App Developers

 Dedicated-VM Service—Provides a dedicated VM running a Redis instance.
 The Dedicated-VM Service is pre-provisioned by the operator with a fixed number of VMs and memory size.
 App developers can then use one of those pre-provisioned VMs.

 Shared-VM Service—Provides support for a number of Redis instances running in a single VM.
-It is designed for testing and development.
+It is designed for testing and development purposes only, do not use the Shared-VM service in production environments.
 The Shared-VM instances are pre-provisioned by the operator with a fixed number of instances and memory size.
 App developers can then use one of these pre-provisioned instances.

 PCF Dev is a small footprint version of PCF that’s small enough to run on a local developer machine.
 For more information, see https://pivotal.io/pcf-dev.